OmriGM/tailwind-color-matcher/README.md

 ### Translate HEX Values to Tailwind Classes:

 1. Open a CSS or HTML file.
-2. Use the command palette (`Ctrl+Shift+P`) and type 'Translate HEX to Tailwind'.
+2. Use the command palette (`Ctrl+Shift+P`) and type 'Match Color'.
-3. Enter the HEX color value or use the color picker to select a color.
+3. Enter the HEX color value.
 4. The closest Tailwind CSS class will be displayed and can be copied to the clipboard if desired.

 ### Manual Color Selection:

-1. Focus on the extension view in the sidebar.
+1. Focus on the extension view in the sidebar by opening the command palette (`Ctrl+Shift+P`) and typing 'Focus on Tailwind Color Matcher View'.
 2. Use the color palette or the color text input to choose a color.
 3. The extension will automatically suggest the nearest Tailwind CSS class for your selection.